harshitafk/Design-Patterns-Java/design-pattern-demo/src/com/designpattern/builder/notes/Builder Design Patterns in Java.md

 ![Builder Pattern Structure](https://github.com/harshitafk/Design-Patterns-Java/blob/master/design-pattern-demo/src/com/designpattern/builder/notes/Builder%20Pattern%20Code.gif)

 ## Pros
-1. Code is more maintainable if number of fields required to create object is more than 4 or 5.
+1. Code is more `maintainable` if number of fields required to create object is more than 4 or 5.
-2. Object Creation code less error-prone as user will know what they are passing because of explicit method call.
+2. Object Creation code `less error-prone` as user will know what they are passing because of explicit method call.
-3. Builder pattern increase robustness, as only fully constructed object will be available to client.
+3. Builder pattern `increase robustness`, as only fully constructed object will be available to client.
-4. You can force immutability to the object once its created.
+4. You can force `immutability` to the object once its created.
 ## Cons
 1. Builder pattern is verbose and requires code duplication as Builder needs to copy all fields from Original or Item class.